customink/vertex_client/README.md

 ## Setup

-This project supports our [Strap conventions][strap].
+This project follows Github's [Scripts to rule them all conventions][scripts-to-rule-them-all].
 After cloning the app, run the following:

     bin/bootstrap